 The fact is, if you don’t have a strong social media presence nowadays, you might as well not be on the internet at all.

 Having a transcription of your video content might be helpful for social media too.
-When you transcribe video to text, it will help you identify the catchiest and most interesting parts.
+When you transcribe video, it will help you identify the catchiest and most interesting parts.